Wednesday, January 18, 2012

 Under The Influence

 With me, he is overly solicitous, maudlin in his expression of affection.
 This makes me uncomfortable so I retreat, but not too far.
-To do so would fill him with a sense of rejection which would make him either morose or defensive, depends on the day.
+To do so would fill him with a sense of rejection which would make him either morose or defensive, depending on the day.
 Citing office work to finish up, I head to the bedroom but leave the door open.
 It is important to appear accessible.
 He comes in the room to impart the news of the day, then goes back to his movie.
 I wait for him to fall asleep in front of the TV, then quietly push the door closed.

 r.